 For rehabilitative care, your best option for a quick and thorough recovery is Hebrew Rehabilitation Center.
 In Dedham, we are located on the campus of NewBridge on the Charles, at exit 17 off Route 128.
 Our location makes it ideal for patients from Dedham and surrounding communities to receive the highest quality of care near their home, making it easy for family and friends to visit.

-Hebrew Rehabilitation Center is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+Hebrew Rehabilitation Center and the Rehabilitative Services Units are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Accreditation demonstrates our commitment to continuously improve service quality and to focus on the satisfaction of the persons served.

 Learn more at http://www.carf.org/home